Procurement Opportunities for Minority-, Women- and Disabled Veteran-Owned Business Enterprises

 - Core competency in the product or service provided

 - Excellent past performance with customers

 - Scalability to meet growth changes within the business

-Tips for doing business with investor-owned water companies:
+Tips for doing business with regulated water utilities:

-- Review the web sites of investor-owned water companies to learn about specific requirements for doing business with each company.
+- Review the web sites of regulated water utilities to learn about specific requirements for doing business with each company.

 - Participate in CWA’s annual contractor-vendor meetings in Northern and Southern California.

 [tabs slidertype=”simple” fx=”slide” auto=”yes” autospeed=”10000″ ] [tab]I would like to give my testimonial on my experience working with California American Water.
 After working construction for over 20 years in the waterworks industry, it has been an excellent experience working with the employees of California American Water at all levels.
 Starting with Deanna Vanwey, supplier diversity, to Al Yanez, Operations Superintendent, and Matthew Lasecki, Senior Project Manager.
 (And many more.)
 The above employees have high expectations from all their workers and subcontractors.
 It shows in the professionalism working with them and for them.
 They never hesitate to make it clear their expectations, and they are never too busy to answer any questions to make sure all jobs are completed with the highest efficiency possible.
 Innocenti Construction, Inc. feels very fortunate to working for such a high caliber water company.
 And we look forward to the opportunity to provide many more years of quality service for this company.